JabengJab/PP2-Roshambeau-Andrew-Djaba/README.md

 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://jabengjab.github.io/PP2-Roshambeau-Andrew-Djaba/

+## Bugs

+* Accessibility after using lighthouse is 89%.
+I left it as it is due to time.
+This will be fixed in due time.

+* The alignment of the emojis on an iPhone is not perfect.
+Having plans to fix that in the future

+## Credits

+### Contents
+* The fonts for the webpage was sourced from Google Fonts ( https://fonts.google.com/)

+### Acknowlegdements

+* Thanks to the Code Institutes Love Maths walkthrough project, I got the idea to of how to structure my functions in the script.js for example.

+* Tutor support was also a great help to me.
+I was never stuck again after I communicated my problem with them.